-On July 1, H&R Block announced that it acquired Toronto-based fintech company Wave Financial for $405 million.
+With its acquisition earlier this year of Toronto-based fintech company Wave Financial H&R Block got a good jump into the future.
 Wave helps entrepreneurs better manage the financial aspects of their business, including invoicing, payroll, and accounting.

 Given Intuit’s push into the small business marketplace, Wave gives HRB a competitive product to win business away from the maker of QuickBooks.

 Long-term, the Wave acquisition could be looked upon as a transformational move that takes HRB to the next level.